scrabbletank/farhome-rules/rulesdoc.md

 Suppress a creatures natural abilities.
 Make a spellcasting roll against the creatures Willpower save.
 On success you choose either Strength or Dexterity.
 The creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute, decreasing by 1 for every critical.

 You may target an additional creature for each level above 3rd.

+#### Blindness
+*3rd level*

+- **Casting Time:** 6 AP
+- **Range:** 5
+- **Duration:** concentration, 10 minutes

+Blind up to 5 creatures in range you can see.
+Creatures that see through alternative means, such as through _Tremor Sense_, have those senses blinded by this spell.
+Make a spellcasting roll against the creatures Stamina save, adding a bad die for every creature targeted past the first.
+On success the creature is blinded for 10 minutes.

+Add an enhanced die for each level above 3rd.

 #### Curse of Weakness
 *3rd level*